PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exact arguments, retained InstanceNorm predecessor, BatchMatMul successor, sole occurrence, and an unconsumed observation-only policy.

+The raw Conv1D tencoder call now retains its unchanged dictionary as `_late_conv1d_tencoder_stats`.
+The target remains unconsumed and observation-only.
+Indexed matching and application, GraphIndex/LayoutState handling, unconditional pruning, wrapper forwarding, direct arguments, and neighboring InstanceNorm/BatchMatMul owners remain unchanged; the counter does not steer later cleanup.

 `run_singleton_consecutive_reshape()` returns a fixed three-dictionary tuple from singleton-channel transpose, duplicate-fanout, and consecutive-reshape cleanup.
 Its three child invocations share one `ModelIRPassStateScope`; the